merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 MAG_Candidatus_Trichodesmium_miru.fa  MAG_Candidatus_Trichodesmium_nobis.fa  MAG_Trichodesmium_thiebautii_Indian.fa  Trichodesmium_sp.fa
 ```

-We are now going to do _competitive_ read recruitment, meaning that we'll map our metagenome samples to all four genomes at once.
+We are now going to do **competitive read recruitment**, meaning that we'll map our metagenome samples to all four genomes at once.
 Each sequencing read will therefore map to the genome that it best matches to, even if it is technically similar enough to match a sequence in multiple genomes.
 This strategy can greatly reduce the influence of non-specific read recruitment in our results.
-Another advantage is that it will be faster, because we only have a single reference to map to instead of four individual references.
+Another advantage is that it will be a little bit faster, because we only have a single reference to map to instead of four individual references.

-The first step is to combinen all four of our genomes into one reference FASTA file:
+The first step is to combine all four of our genomes into one reference FASTA file:
 ```bash
 cat *.fa > COMBINED.fa
 ```